brcooley/logiasm/README.md

 This should either specify the number of usable registers as an int, or pass an object with a key for each register mapping to an object describing the register traits.
 There are no required keys in the register trait object, but optional values include a boolean write key telling the assembler if writes to this register are allowed in user code, a , and a

 **bits:** : _int_
+The bit length of each instruction.

 **instructions** : _object_
+An object with instruction names for keys mapping to object values.
+The value object conforms to the following structure:

+ + type : _string_ - If applicable, the type of instruction.
+Note that every instruction must supply a type, an opcode, or both
+ + opcode : _string_ - A string representation of the binary opcode.
+The string can be optionally prefixed with "0b"
+ + fnct : _string_ - The function code, generally used by instructions that share the same opcode

 types : _object_

 ## History ##